visforvali/ws297y/alt-grading.md

 - Talking out loud
 - Posting on Discord during and outside of classtime
-- Reading and writing with classmates
+- Reading and writing with classmates in spaces/ways I can see/quantify
 - Organically replying and reacting to classmates' posts (no boring "discussion board"-style replies, please!)
 - Working with me in coffee chats
 - Helping your classmates; DMing me thoughts and questions to add to my lecture notes